 We believe that the college process belongs to the student, and she should be in charge of her search, her applications, and, to a great extent, the decision about where she will enroll.
 The college counselors and student discuss such topics as: determining what type of college may be the best fit; conducting an effective college search; managing the reality of the college admissions landscape; having an effective campus visit; writing strong application essays; and choosing among her college options.

-In January of the sophomore year, each student is randomly assigned a primary counselor who will be her main point of contact.
+In the sophomore year, each student is randomly assigned a primary counselor who will be her main point of contact.
 The Director and the Associate Director effectively share the class and know all of the girls well, and families may reach out to either counselor at any time with questions or concerns.

 Beginning in Ninth Grade, counselors visit the Health and Wellness classes to introduce themselves and provide an overview of the college process.
 Students have an opportunity to ask as many questions as they wish, and are invited to meet individually with a college counselor at any time, should they want to.
 This continues in Tenth Grade Health and Wellness, where more detail about the process is provided.